Table of Contents list

 Let's look at the image of the imaginary axis (s=jω): z=1+Ts2jω1Ts2jω=1+Ts2jω1Ts2jω1+Ts2jω1+Ts2jω=(1+Ts2jω)21+(Ts2ω)2=1+2Ts2jω(Ts2ω)21+(Ts2ω)2 (5)z=1(Ts2ω)21+(Ts2ω)2+j2Ts2ω1+(Ts2ω)2 We'll now calculate |z|2, you'll see why in a moment. |z|2=(z)2+(z)2=(1(Ts2ω)2)2(1+(Ts2ω)2)2+(2Ts2ω)2(1+(Ts2ω)2)2=12(Ts2ω)2+(Ts2ω)4+4(Ts2ω)2(1+(Ts2ω)2)2=1+2(Ts2ω)2+(Ts2ω)4(1+(Ts2ω)2)2=(1+(Ts2ω)2)2(1+(Ts2ω)2)2|z|2=1 In other words, the imaginary axis in the s-plane (Laplace domain) maps to the unit circle in the z-plane (Z-domain).

 Let's now look at the image of the real axis (s=σ): z=1+Ts2σ1Ts2σ Substituting xTs2σ results in: z=1+x1x Note that Ts (the sample time) is positive by definition, so x is positive when σ is positive, and x is negative when σ is negative.
-As you can see, the right half of the real axis (σ<0) is mapped to the interval z(1,1), so inside the unit circle; the left half of the real axis (σ>0) is mapped to the interval z(,1)(1,+).
+As you can see, the left half of the real axis (σ<0) is mapped to the interval z(1,1), so inside the unit circle; the right half of the real axis (σ>0) is mapped to the interval z(,1)(1,+).

 We can conclude that the left half of the s-plane is mapped to the part of the z-plane inside of the unit circle, and the right half of the s-plane is mapped to the part of the z-plane outside of the unit circle.